Sponsor a child in Jamaica

 You can help Jamaican children growing up alone by sponsoring a child with SOS Children:Sponsor a child in Jamaica

-A violent state
+A violent nation

 Living standards are on the rise for the people in Jamaica, and life expectancy is fairly high as well.
 Despite this, violence is a profound problem, with thousands of murders every year.
 Gang culture such a profound problem that in certain areas it is unsafe to go out after dusk without a real risk of being shot.
 Sadly, violence against gay people is on the rise, in a country where homosexuality remains illegal and prejudice rife.